TachyonTransfer/ftlp/README.md

 ## For Testing:

 You can find our tachyon testing AMI (
 Tachyon FTLP/UDT Performance Testing Image) on AWS (N Virginia region) and launch an ec2 instance with it.
-Once you do that you can test performance
+Once you do that you can test performance.
+You'll need a relatively beefy ec2 instance we recommend any of the t3.medium instances.
+The default settings should be fine

 ### Add linker path export to run executables
 cd ftlp/src/